 RACS clients come from many diverse backgrounds and countries from around the world.
 Many don’t speak English and have experienced trauma.
 Some are in immigration detention and some are living in the community.

 What they all have in common is that they all want to be safe.

-We want to share with you the story of Abdul*.
-When he was only three years old, his father was taken by the Taliban and they never heard from him again.
+When Abdul* was only three years old, his father was taken by the Taliban and was never heard from again.

 Abdul and another young boy worked together at a market trying to sell fruit from a cart they bought from a marketplace.
 In 2012, Abdul and his friend became the targets of violence.
 They were caught in the violence against the Hazara people, when their Mosque was attacked during Muharram.
 The shootings surrounding Abdul’s house were becoming more frequent.

 Abdul decided he had to leave.
 He made his way to Thailand and Malaysia before he was caught and detained for a number of months.
 Once released, he decided to keep moving through to Indonesia.
 He had heard that if you tell the authorities of your age, you are taken to a camp and not able to leave until turning 18.
 He found another Afghan family who let him pretend to be their son for his safety.
 He was able to then make his journey to Australia.
 Once arriving in Australia, Abdul’s boat was taken to Christmas Island and he was kept on a navy ship for a few days.
 At age 15, he entered Christmas Island detention centre, where he remained for approximately 18 months before moving to a mainland centre, and then to community detention.

 Our role at RACS was to assist Abdul, advocating for him to not be transferred to Nauru.
 After that win, we then advocated for him to be released from detention, and be afforded the protection he deserves.